 Non Consent Towing

-If you think your vehicle has been towed illegally within the City please call (940) 349-8181 and have an offense report generated.
-Completed reports will be forwarded to the City of Denton Prosecutors Office for review.
+If you think your vehicle has been towed illegally within the City, you may call (940) 349-8181 to verify that the vehicle was towed within the City.

 The Texas Department of Licensing and Regulation (TDLR) regulates towing/booting and vehicle storage facilities in Texas.